 Accuracy – Determining a branch structure that’s healthy or unhealthy is much easier to do when there aren’t colorful leaves blocking the view.
 It’s important to prune only the weakest branches as the overall strength of a tree can decrease drastically if stronger branches are not structurally pruned.

 Disease Control – Dormant pruning during warmer seasons can attract insects that carry diseases.
 As a result, bacteria and fungi can be spread, putting a major toll on your trees.
 Fresh cuts during the dormant season increase the chances of avoiding attacks significantly.

 Weather Preparation – The stronger your trees are, the harder they’ll be able to fight during fierce storm conditions.
 The removal of damaged or weak limbs increases the overall strength of a tree, enabling it to endure the winter dormant pruning season.

-Spring Healing and Growth – Because pruning during the winter causes less stress on trees, the recovery time before spring is much faster.
-In addition, clearing weak branches opens up the amount of sunlight that can be exposed to the both trees and nearby plants/grasses.
+Spring Healing and Growth – Because dormant pruning during the winter causes less stress on trees, the recovery time before spring is much faster.
+In addition, clearing weak branches opens up the amount of sunlight that can be exposed to both trees and nearby plants/grasses.
 This kick starts the growth of your trees as its’ environment warms up.

-Greater Milwaukee-Area Structural Pruning Services
+Greater Milwaukee-area Structural Pruning Services